cagliari-blockchain-school/cagliari-blockchain-school/README.md

 The venue is in the city center, close to the historical area of Castello.
 The city center can be reached from the [Cagliari airport](http://www.sogaer.it/it) in 15' by taxi (it costs around 20 EUR), or by train.

-In the center of Cagliari there are several affordable accomodation opportunities: check [bed-and-breakfast.it](https://www.bed-and-breakfast.it/lista_strutture_ur.cfm?locale=it&zona=Castello&citta=Cagliari&idregione=14) and
+In the center of Cagliari there are several affordable accommodation opportunities: check [bed-and-breakfast.it](https://www.bed-and-breakfast.it/lista_strutture_ur.cfm?locale=it&zona=Castello&citta=Cagliari&idregione=14) and
 [airbnb.it](https://www.airbnb.it/rooms/6619495?source_impression_id=p3_1688053073_kJI5XWcXBEsz1r%2B1).